 A Look Back at the Networking Workshop: New Projects and Unifying Themes

 The Interfaces Research Cluster recently organized a networking workshop, providing a unique platform to discover and share research projects funded through the 2023 and 2024 ExposUM calls for proposals.
-The event brought together 40 project leaders and doctoral students around a common goal: to explore the concept of the exposome from various perspectives while fostering interdisciplinary exchange.
+This event brought together 40 project leaders and doctoral students around a common goal: to explore the concept of the exposome from different perspectives while fostering interdisciplinary exchanges.

 An interactive and innovative format

-Unlike traditional presentations, this workshop adopted an interactive format designed to encourage direct dialogue and group discussion.
+Unlike traditional presentations, this workshop adopted an interactive format designed to foster direct dialogue and collective reflection.
 A carefully crafted set of questions guided the discussions, allowing participants to express themselves freely and exchange ideas.
 This approach not only enriched the discussions but also helped identify new avenues for research.

-The projects submitted covered a wide range of topics related to the exposome and spanned several geographic regions, including Europe, Africa, South America, and Asia.
-This geographic diversity was complemented by a wealth of methodological approaches, with interdisciplinary and transdisciplinary methods fostering a comprehensive understanding of exposome-related issues.
+The projects presented covered a wide range of topics related to the exposome and spanned several geographic regions, including Europe, Africa, South America, and Asia.
+This geographic diversity was accompanied by a wealth of methodological approaches, with interdisciplinary and transdisciplinary methods that fostered a comprehensive understanding of the challenges posed by the exposome.

 Promising collaborations on the horizon